jamescommons/blockz/README.md

 -------------------------------------

 ## TODO
-* Add website icon that shows up in browser tab
 * Figure out music that should play in menu and in game
 * Add tutorial to main menu if needed later
-* Blocks shifting down need animations
 * Rework aim line to be more faithful
 * Implement go faster button by increasing speed and fps
 * Tighten up collision engine
 * Add website to bookmarks
-* Fix countdown balls and sometimes absolutely annihilating blocks
+* Fix sometimes absolutely annihilating blocks

 -------------------------------------
 ## Contact me